axeonix/lessons/docs/lesson-30-Aug-2025.md

 - Why?
 What did He see in us that made such a sacrifice worth it?
 - Jesus saw treasure and that treasure is you and me.

-Jesus tells two short but powerful parables in
+Jesus tells two short but powerful parables in:

 **Matthew 13:44–46**:
 > “The kingdom of heaven is like treasure hidden in a field.
 When a man found it, he hid it again, and then in his joy went and sold all he had and bought that field.